tlon-team/issues-to-projects/README.md

                 ```
                 Replace `YOUR_GITHUB_ORGANIZATION` and `YOUR_PROJECT_NUMBER` with your actual details.
             3. Save this customized version of `add-issues-to-project.yml` to a location on your computer.
-    2. Configure the `add-issues-to-project-batch` script:
+    2. Configure the `batch-deploy-add-new-issues-workflow.sh` script:
         *   Set the `WORKFLOW_FILE_PATH` variable in the script to the full path of your *customized and saved* `add-issues-to-project.yml` file (e.g., `WORKFLOW_FILE_PATH="$HOME/my_custom_workflows/add-issues-to-project.yml"`).
         *   Configure the `REPO_LIST` in the script with the repositories where you want to deploy this workflow.
-    3. Run: `bash ./add-issues-to-project-batch`
+    3. Run: `bash ./batch-deploy-add-new-issues-workflow.sh`
 *   **Notes**:
     *   This script performs `git clone`, `git commit`, and `git push` operations.
 Ensure your `gh` CLI is authenticated with rights to push to these repositories, or that your Git credential manager is set up.
     *   The commit message is predefined in the script.